darkshram/clamd-scanonaccess/README.md

 Author of this document: Joel Barrios
 Email: darksrham on gmail.com

+Please note this configuration is meant and recomended only for file servers (Samba) and desktop setups.

 Requirements:

   - Linux Kernel> = 3.8 compiled with CONFIG_FANOTIFY = y and CONFIG_FANOTIFY_ACCESS_PERMISSIONS = y